UPPS 05.06.03 - Student Travel

 Registered student organizations planning international travel are recommended to notify International Affairs and follow the guidelines provided by International Affairs, as well as notify Student Involvement @ LBJSC.

-Study abroad programs must coordinate with the Study Abroad Office to ensure compliance with policies and procedures established for out-of-country programs (see the Study Abroad website for more information).
+Education abroad programs must coordinate with the Education Abroad Office to ensure compliance with policies and procedures established for out-of-country programs (see the Education Abroad website for more information).

 Study-in-America programs must coordinate with the Office of Distance and Extended Learning to ensure compliance with policies and procedures established for out-of-state programs (see the Study-in-America website for more information).